Zondo Commission: Findings

+The Report comprises findings 6 volumes, each volume with multiple parts, and each part focusing on a specific genre of state capture and related findings.
+While there has been some follow-up on certain of the recommendations by the executive and/or other parties, much remains to be done.

 Initially the findings were to be released in three parts but this number was later increased.
 Each of the multiple parts of the report's findings were divided into multiple volumes.
 An extension was requested so that the commission would have additional time to deliver its findings; this pushed the deadline for releasing all of its findings out to 15 June 2022.
 The commission found that multiple incidents of state capture took place within South African government departments and state-owned enterprises during the presidency of Jacob Zuma as senior officials routinely broke law.

 Part 1

 Part 1 was released on Tuesday 4 January 2022.
 It has three volumes with the first volume focused on corruption within the state owned South African Airways, the second on findings relating to the Gupta family, and the third on the South African Revenue Service and recommendations to reform the government procurement system.
 Some notable finding of part 1 of the Zono Commission found the following: